acandelaria1/FluidAnimation/README.md

 * Drag and drop Fluid.swift into your project.

 ## License
 FluidAnimation is released under the MIT license.
+See [LICENSE](https://github.com/acandelaria1/FluidAnimation/blob/master/LICENSE) for details.